weaveworld/Weaveworld/demo/todo/README.md

 (Weaveworld needs only basic HTML/JS knowledge and only a browser.)

-In case of full-scale business web applications, the code based on Weaveworld is about 2-4 times smaller and simpler.
+In case of full-scale business web applications, the code based on Weaveworld is about 2-4 times smaller and simpler than the usual methods.